If you work with electrical systems, chances are you’ve seen or worked with an electrical schematic drawing at some point.

 Different symbols, arrows, and lines are added and arranged throughout the diagram to represent certain parts of the system.
 Together, they show viewers how a circuit’s components are connected electrically.

 Schematic symbols may be used for components, such as a:

 These symbols are typically accompanied by one or two letters that confirm the identity of the component they represent.
-For instance, R’s usually represent resistors and S’s are used for switches.
+For instance, R’s usually represent resistors, and S’s are used for switches.

 CAD designers are typically well-versed in several different software programs.
 The most popular programs used by designers and firms include:

-● SmartDraw: SmartDraw is another free online CAD drafting software that is suitable for both beginners and experts.
+● SmartDraw: SmartDraw is another free online CAD drafting software suitable for beginners and experts.
 Many designers find it to be extremely user-friendly.
 With the program’s provided set of smart CAD tools, designers can easily adjust the dimensions and angles of different spaces in their diagrams.
-Within minutes, you can build a drawing using one of the many templates and examples provided for free.
+Within minutes, you can build a drawing using one of the templates and examples provided for free.
 An extensive symbol library is also available for designers.
 Working with a big team?
 Your designer can easily share their work via Dropbox®, GoogleDrive®, Box®, or OneDrive®.

-We’ve worked with companies of all sizes, from small businesses to corporations like Tiffany C. and PepsiCo, to confidentially hire vetted CAD designers and freelance engineers.
+We’ve worked with companies of all sizes, from small businesses to corporations like Tiffany C. and PepsiCo, to confidently hire vetted CAD designers and freelance engineers.
 Get a personalized quote for your project today!